techiescamp/linux-foundation-coupon/README.md

 💰 **Savings Tip:** If you haven't done any Kubernetes certification yet, the best savings are on the Kubestronaut Bundle with **50% savings**

->Note: This offer expires today.
-Just few hours left to redeem this coupon.
+>Note: This offer in few days.
+So hurry up and make use of this offer before it expires.

 ## [UpTo 40% OFF] Linux Foundation DevOps Sale is Back